JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Notes/Week 1.md

 ##### Convergence

-As the gradient term gets closer to
+As the gradient term gets closer to the local optimal point, its value get closer to 0, then the gradient descent term as a whole gets smaller for every iteration.

 ## Linear Algebra Review